Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for West Elm Harmony Sofa

-• Treat the lumbar pillow like a “seatbelt” for posture: keep it at beltline height, not mid-back.
+• Treat the lumbar pillow like a posture tool: keep it at beltline height, not drifting up toward mid-back.

-• If you’re between sizes, tape out an 82" by 41" footprint to confirm walkway clearance.
+• If you are between sizes, tape out an 82" by 41" footprint on the floor to confirm walkway clearance.

-• Rotate and flip seat cushions regularly to spread out soft-foam impressions.
+• Rotate and flip the seat cushions regularly to spread out soft-foam wear.

-• Give each seat its own throw pillow “zone” so you’re not constantly renegotiating comfort.
+• Give each seat its own throw-pillow zone so you are not constantly renegotiating comfort.

-• Use an ottoman when you want full-leg support instead of forcing the back cushions into duty.
+• Use an ottoman when you want full-leg support instead of overworking the back cushions.

-• If spills and pets are part of your reality, pick a performance upholstery option for easier cleanup.
+• If spills and pets are part of daily life, choose a performance upholstery option for easier cleanup.

-• Vacuum crevices weekly; soft, plush builds show crumbs faster than firmer sofas.
+• Vacuum the crevices weekly; plush builds show crumbs faster than firmer sofas.

 • Keep it out of direct sunlight to reduce fading and uneven fabric wear.